dmurdoch/rgl/cran-comments.md

-# 1.3.12
+# 1.3.14

-This contains a number of bug fixes and minor changes.
-Among other things, it fixes the notes shown on CRAN.
+This small release fixes a memory leak that was introduced in the last release.

+Other minor changes are described in the NEWS.